cdsittampalam/documentation/docs/Deposit & Withdraw.md

 *   the name, email address, and network alias of the trade initiator.
 *   details of the Qredo fee.

-The Qredo fee allows the management of Qredo wallets.
-There is also the miner's fee that covers the work and resources they need to generate blocks on the underlying network.

-The miner and Qredo fee is fixed for every transaction.
-Qredo periodically change these fixed fees.

 ---

 #### Steps